ConnorHoang/robot_localization_cpp/README.md

 #### Initialize Particles
 Finds the bounding box of the map and generates random particles within those bounds in valid locations until _(the desired number of particles is reached)__.
 #### Update Particles with Odom
+This function finds the change in the robot's position since it was last updated.
+It then adds these changes in position to each particle as if each particle was the robot's position and orientation.
 #### Update Particles with laser (LIDAR)
 The function parses the lidar data to determine the closest distance to an object. __mention threashould and infinite?__ Then the function determines for each particle in the particle cloud checks the closest distance to an obstacle at the same angle of the true lidar data.
 #### Normalize Particles
+This function is straightforward -- it divides the weight of each particle by the total weight of all particles, so that all the weights add up to one.
 #### Resample Particles

 #### Calculate Pose